andrew/ultimate-awesome/README.md

 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .
 - [awesome-rust-testing](https://github.com/hoodie/awesome-rust-testing) -  😎 Curated list of awesome things regarding Rust Testing.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
-- [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
-Continually updating.
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.
 - [awesome-cybersecurity](https://github.com/annsec/awesome-cybersecurity) - Curated list of awesome cybersecurity companies and solutions.
 - [awesome-cybersecurity](https://github.com/Annsec/awesome-cybersecurity) - Curated list of awesome cybersecurity companies and solutions.